Hibbertia superans

-Hibbertia superans is a species of flowering plant in the family Dilleniaceae and is endemic to New South Wales.
+Hibbertia superans is a species of flowering plant in the family Dilleniaceae and is endemic to New South Wales, Australia.
 It is a low, spreading shrub with silky-hairy foliage, linear leaves and yellow flowers with six to nine stamens on one side of two carpels.

 Description

 Hibbertia superans is spreading shrub that typically grows to a height of up to 30 cm and has silky-hairy foliage.
 The leaves are linear, mostly 7.5–10 mm long, 0.9–1.2 mm wide on a short petiole, and with the edges rolled under.
 The flowers are arranged singly on the ends of branches and are more or less sessile with linear bracts 8.3–9.5 mm long and 1.0–1.3 mm wide at the base.
 The five sepal are joined at the base, the outer lobes 7.5–9.0 mm long and 1.5–1.6 mm wide, the inner lobes shorter but broader.
 The petals are yellow, broadly egg-shaped with the narrower end towards the base, 5.5–6.7 mm long with six to nine stamens fused at the base on one side of two carpels, each carpel with four ovules.
 Flowering occurs from July to September.